DaktaDeo/multipass-docs/src/about/faq.md

 Multipass's development is primarily privately funded by DaktaDeo & friends.

+## How does Multipass work? in a nutshell {#how-it-works}

+Multipass is a SaaS application.
+It runs on our own private Cloud servers, hosted on Digital Ocean.

+With 1 account you can access and create multiple Teams.

+Each Team has its own separate database on our managed database cluster.

+## How much does Multipass cost? {#how-much-does-Multipass-cost}
+We use a usage-based, block based subscription.
+Each Team is billed according to usage, not the number of accounts that have access to it.
+The more data you consume, the higher your subscription will be.

+This revenue model allows for a Team of 25 people to work together on a small set of data, keeping the costs low and the ROI high.
+While another Team of 1 with thousands of records paying their fair share.
+This is our view of a fair billing system.

+The exact pricing is currently being tested during our closed beta period.

+## Why isn't Multipass free? {#why-isnt-Multipass-free}
+If you aren't paying for a product, you are the product.

+That's why other products offer a free tier or are totally free, because they make enough money off the personal data their customers give them by using their app.
+We charge a small and sustainable fee for Multipass because our business model is selling software, not data (these are very different business models).
+Our customers gladly pay for our service because they know they have a voice in the development process, their data is safe with us and their clients' privacy is protected.

+As a profitable business, we're in this for the long haul.

 ## What license does Multipass use? {#what-license-does-Multipass-use}

 Multipass is closed source.

 However, we like to give back to the open source community as much as we can.
 We have open sourced a number of our internal tools and libraries, and we are also working on open sourcing more of our code in the future.

+## Why isn't Multipass open source? {#why-isnt-Multipass-open-source}

+We believe that open source is a great way to build software.
+However, we also believe that open source is not always the right way to build a sustainable business.
+We have invested a lot of time into building Multipass, and we want to make sure that we can continue to invest in it for years to come.

+That said: things change.
+We are always open to the idea of open sourcing Multipass in the future _if_ we can garantuee that we can continue to build great things & eat.

 ## What are the system requirements for Multipass? {#what-are-the-system-requirements-for-Multipass}
 Multipass is a SaaS application.
 This means it runs in your favorite browser!
 No need to install or download updates and your data is always available where you have internet.